bom-d-van/harp/README.md

 Note: Composer means deployer.

-You can specify your composer name by saving your name a file named `.harp-composer`.
+You can specify your composer name by saving your name in a file named `.harp-composer`.

 ### Initialize go cross compilation